MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopycallback-joberror-method.md

 ---
 title: IBackgroundCopyCallback JobError method
-description: Delivery Optimization (DO) calls your implementation of the JobError method when the state of the job changes to BG\_JOB\_STATE\_ERROR. ms.assetid: '121712A5-98EB-4B2F-A004-A3BDF9C1332B'
+description: Delivery Optimization (DO) calls your implementation of the JobError method when the state of the job changes to BG\_JOB\_STATE\_ERROR. ms.assetid: 121712A5-98EB-4B2F-A004-A3BDF9C1332B
+keywords:
+- JobError method
+- JobError method, IBackgroundCopyCallback interface
-keywords: ["JobError method", "JobError method, IBackgroundCopyCallback interface", "IBackgroundCopyCallback interface, JobError method"]
+- IBackgroundCopyCallback interface, JobError method
 topic_type:
 - apiref
 api_name: